-Do you suspect that your child is displaying signs of the autistic spectrum, you can find the support and resources you need at Be Involved.
+If your child is displaying signs of the autistic spectrum, you can find the support and resources you need at Be Involved.
 Act Now.
 Champion Autism.
 (BIANCA).
 Our Access to Care Program (ATC) and Allay Autism Program (AAP) allow families to participate in and receive financial aid for programs that provide the psychological and behavioral treatment their children need.
 Call our San Diego office at (888) 815-2676 for more information.
 You don’t have to do this alone.
 We’re here right along with you.